LemmyNet/lemmy-docs/src/en/administration/backup_and_restore.md

 # Restore from the .sql.gz backup
 gunzip < db_dump.sql  |  docker-compose exec -T postgres psql -U lemmy

-# Note: You may need to change the permissions on the postgres directory
+# Note: You may need to change the permissions on the postgres directory, depending on your system.
 chown -R $USER volumes
 docker-compose restart postgres